-- We are making our workplaces cosier and more efficient eg by increasing loft insulation to 30cm and putting in LED light bulbs and replacing open fires with woodburners
+- We are making our workplaces cosier and more efficient e.g. by increasing insulation in walls and roofs, putting in LED light bulbs and replacing open fires with woodburners

-- We continue to put in renewable energy installations, such as photo-voltaic (PV) panels, air-source heat pumps and a very big wind turbine at our headquarters.
+- We continue to put in renewable energy installations, focussing particularly on photo-voltaic (PV) panels and air-source heat pumps

 - New buildings inspired by green design, which capture the best of natural light and energy, have been built at Rainham Marshes, Essex, Saltholme, Yorkshire and now South Stack in Wales

 Action for waste

-- RSPB shops now offer a variety of wonderful gifts for sale, made from recycled and/or sustainable materials.
-For example, using the RSPB keepcup helps to cut waste from single-use cups and is itself made from recycled computer circuit boards and recycled plastic.
+- RSPB shops offer a variety of wonderful gifts for sale, made from recycled and/or sustainable materials.
+For example, using the RSPB keepcup helps to cut waste from single-use cups and is itself made from recycled single-use cups

 Action for water

 - We’re climate change proofing our wetlands by increasing the amount of water we hold on site in wet winters to survive drier summers

 - We save water with rainwater collection systems at our UK headquarters by for flushing toilets, topping up ponds and watering gardens and other workplaces, such as Snape, Flatford Mill Gardens and Newport Wetlands